basghar/basghar.github.io/career/good-software-company.md

 **5. Open Source Contributions and Community Engagement:**

 Open source contributions reflect a company's dedication to transparency, collaboration, and collective learning.
 These contributions offer opportunities to interact with a larger developer community, enhancing your skill-set and visibility.

+**6. Companies with flexible technology strategy or heterogeneous tech stack:**

+A progressive software company understands the evolving nature of technology and doesn't confine itself to a single technology stack.
+Such companies promote a heterogeneous architecture that embraces the best technology suited for the task at hand, rather than sticking rigidly to a specific tech stack.
+This open-minded approach not only helps them stay abreast of technological advancements but also addresses potential workforce shortages associated with aging technologies.

+Moreover, adopting new technologies also presents exciting learning opportunities for their employees, fostering an environment of continual growth and skill enhancement.
+In essence, these companies understand that in a dynamic tech landscape, adaptation and evolution are not just beneficial, but crucial for sustainable success.